Fashion Buying with Product Development BA (Hons) module details

-This module focuses on the global sourcing of a textile product and examines some of the challenges faced by buyers and merchandisers.
+Within this module, you will focus on the global sourcing of a textile product and examines some of the challenges faced by buyers and merchandisers.
 You will consider how to source a textile product, flexibility of supply and quick response, managing quality, international distribution and supply chains, international political legislation and other issues.

 Major Project - Dissertation

 This module is the culmination of your studies to date and will develop and explore your skills and experience.
-The project will take the form of a dissertation based on original research
+The project will take the form of a dissertation based on original research.

 This module runs alongside the major project and develops your portfolio and product development/merchandising skills.
 The module will be based around national and international competition briefs